 The state line was arbitrary as the rock and wildlife attested.

-Towards dusk I heard a cry above my campsite.
+Towards dusk, I heard a cry above my campsite.
 A nest of owls was spotted.

 The stars again came out.
-The dark black of the night sky, the silver moon and the shining stars above was all I could see.
+The dark black of the night sky, the silver moon and the shining stars above were all I could see.
 It could have been the same sky from two-hundred years ago.
-Some coyotes were yipping and obviously close by.
+Some coyotes were yipping and close by.
 Their evening song seemed to fit this time and place.
 I was content.

-I packed up in the morning and made my way to the town of Springfield, CO for breakfast.
-I looked at my atlas and decided to explore some local, if unfortunate, history.
+I packed up in the morning and made my way to the town of Springfield, CO, for breakfast.
+I looked at my atlas and decided to explore some local if unfortunate, history.

 I went a little north and east and arrived at the Amache internment camp.
-A place where over 7000 Japanese or Japanese-Americans were interned from 1942 – 1945.
+A place where over 7000 Japanese or Japanese-Americans became interned from 1942 – 1945.
 An experience that hopefully will not be repeated in this country.

 The camp is nearly empty.
-A few kiosks, old roads, foundations of old buildings, a reconstruction of a guard tower and some memorials.
+A few kiosks, old roads, foundations of old buildings, a reconstruction of a guard tower, and some memorials.

 The quiet and desolate area is perhaps the best testament to how our country has been misguided and wrong at times.

 My ethnic group saw their share of prejudice during World War II.
 However, being more numerous, more politically connected, and of European background, the worse of this type of behavior not experienced by the majority of those in the Italian or Italian-American community in the United States.
 The Italian community was fortunate.
 The Japanese population was not.

 With these sober thoughts in mind, I continued my historic pilgrimage and went to the site of the Sand Creek Massacre.